Norman Coburn: Career

 Coburn has also appeared briefly in guest roles in soap opera including The Young Doctors, A Country Practice, Sons and Daughters, Special Squad, The Hollowmen and Rosehaven.

 Personal life

 Coburn originally resided in Perth, and later Brisbane, Queensland.
-He currently resides on Bruny Island, and located off the south-eastern coast of Tasmania, Australia.
-His daughter Nana Coburn, (born 28 September 1971) is an actress best known her two roles as Vicki Baxter and Lisa Matthews on Home and Away.
+He currently resides on Bruny Island, located off the south-eastern coast of Tasmania, Australia.
+His daughter Nana Coburn, (born 28 September 1971) is an actress best known for her two roles as Vicki Baxter and Lisa Matthews on Home and Away.